Deborah Marshall, MA RCC

 I am a Registered Social Worker in the British Columbia College of Social Workers and have a Masters Degree in Social Work.d practices;experiential and adult learning principles and more than 25 years in the field of social work - counselling individuals, facilitating groups and workshops, or teaching adults.

-Kerry Moon BA CYC - Youth and Family Worker
+Kerry Moon BA CYC - Youth Worker

 Kerry has had a long association with Generation Farms and is now employed as our Youth Worker.
 Kerry has extensive experience in working with children, youth and families, including both community and residential programs .
 She has a strong focus on support for addiction and substance misuse issues.
 While working at Cedars Cobble Hill Treatment Centre Kerry brought patients to Generation Farms to attend our therapeutic program.
 She fell in love with the EFW way of working with horses and people and was drawn to learn more.
 An avid student of horsemanship she is now able to combine her experience working together with people and horses.
 Kerry is passionate about helping people.
 Kerry is also working towards her MA in Counselling Psychology.